Piranik/HomeAssistantConfiguration/README.md

 <details>
     <p><summary>Now I have very few devices in the system.
 But I plan to gradually add new ones.
 Click to expand and read more.</summary></p>

-Now I am running Hass.io on my NAS into Bhyve virtual machine which emulates [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).
+I am running Hass.io on [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) with Raspbian, in Docker.

+To run Hass.io this way, [install manually in Docker](https://github.com/home-assistant/hassio-installer).

 * **Personal gadgets:**
     1. Android devices (Phones and Tablets);